Kshitijijari09/Kshitijijari09/README.md

 ### Amazon Clone Project
 This project is a full-stack web application that replicates the core functionalities of Amazon, providing a platform for users to browse products, add items to their cart, and proceed with checkout.

-** Technologies Used
+ **Technologies Used**
-** Front-End: React.js and JavaScript
+ **Front-End**: React.js and JavaScript
-** Back-End: Google Firebase for database, authentication, and hosting ** Tools & Libraries: Redux for state management, React Router for navigation, and Firebase Firestore for real-time database ** Features
+ **Back-End**: Google Firebase for database, authentication, and hosting **Tools & Libraries**: Redux for state management, React Router for navigation, and Firebase Firestore for real-time database
+ **Features**
-** User Authentication: Implemented using Firebase Authentication, allowing users to sign up, log in, and log out securely.
+- **User Authentication**: Implemented using Firebase Authentication, allowing users to sign up, log in, and log out securely.
-** Product Listing: Dynamic product listings fetched from Firebase Firestore, displayed with detailed information and images.
+- **Product Listing**: Dynamic product listings fetched from Firebase Firestore, displayed with detailed information and images.
-** Shopping Cart: Fully functional shopping cart where users can add, remove, and adjust quantities of products.
+- **Shopping Cart**: Fully functional shopping cart where users can add, remove, and adjust quantities of products.
-** Checkout Process: Simulated checkout process where users can review their cart, enter payment details, and place orders.
+- **Checkout Process**: Simulated checkout process where users can review their cart, enter payment details, and place orders.
-** Responsive Design: Ensured a seamless user experience across various devices with a responsive design.[Amazon Clone Project](https://clone-f11e6.web.app/)
+- **Responsive Design**: Ensured a seamless user experience across various devices with a responsive design.[Amazon Clone Project](https://clone-f11e6.web.app/)

 ## 🌐 Socials:
 [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?logo=Instagram&logoColor=white)](https://instagram.com/kshitij_ijari) [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/kshitijijari)